A Deep Dive on Thinking Out Loud and Let’s Get It On.

 It’s so pedantic to even explore this.
 A thousand tunes should be written over that progression and that groove without anyone saying one significantly copies another on that basis.
 That’s how copyright is supposed to work.

-What we really have is the Tonic Chord for a four-count, modified slightly for another four-count, followed by a SubDominant Chord and then a Dominant Chord.
-The widely regarded “most common chord progression” I vi IV V is built in an equivalent manner.
-I can substitute here and there, show you ten variations in five minutes all having that very familiar, not at all novel chord function pattern.
-Rhymically, I might them played straight, swung, syncopated or combinations thereof and you’d regard them as common — the stuff of western popular music.
-The stuff most of us whether we realize it or not expect and prefer to hear as the basis for most everything on our pop Spotify channel.
+What we really have is the Tonic Chord for a four-count, a slightly modified but still tonic chord for another four-count, followed by a SubDominant Chord for another four count, and then a Dominant Chord for a four count.
+“I vi IV V” is built in an equivalent manner and might be the world’s most familiar progression.
+I can substitute here and there, show you ten variations in five minutes all having that very familiar, not at all novel, chord function pattern.
+In terms of harmonic rhythm, I might them played straight, swung, syncopated, or combinations thereof and you’d regard them ALL as common — just the stuff of western popular music.
+The stuff that most of us, whether we realize it or not, expect and prefer to hear as the basis for most everything on our pop Spotify channel.

-And all this by the way is us looking at the two recordings — which is almost certainly NOT going to happen in court.
-Instead, they’re more likely going to be comparing Thinking to the sheet music deposit copy of Let’s.
+All of this, don’t forget, is mostly our looking at the two recordings — which is almost certainly NOT going to happen in court.
+Instead, they’re more likely going to be comparing “Thinking” to the sheet music deposit copy of “Let’s.”
 There are no drum parts indicated there.
 There is far less musical information on the page.
 The plaintiffs will need to argue that there are notes implied via musical shorthand.
-They will try to get the recording heard in court.
-Laypersons can be persuaded that similarity, any similarity, is theft.
-It’s not true, but that’s how it goes in court sometimes.
+This doesn’t turn on that, as I’ve said from the beginning.
+Overall, unlike in the Stairway case, the deposit copy of “Let’s” is a mostly sufficient representation of “Let’s.”
+The expected exclusion of the audio recording does NOT leave the plaintiffs nearly so extremely shorthanded.
+I’m not so sure they aren’t better off actually, but that’d be a longer discussion.
+They will try to get the recording heard in court and laypersons might be persuaded that similarity, any similarity, is theft.
+That’s how it goes in court sometimes.
 I just don’t see this happening.